Next Generation NCLEX-RN® Test Plan

 • Identifying and addressing health concerns early

-Maintaining optimal health, preventing or managing chronic diseases, and enhancing patients' overall quality of life are the key objectives for healthcare practitioners.
-In practice, this can mean assisting patients and their families with the management of a chronic illness like diabetes or heart disease or instructing patients on good nutrition, or quitting smoking.
+The key objectives for healthcare practitioners are maintaining optimal health, preventing or managing chronic diseases, and enhancing patients' overall quality of life.
+In practice, this can mean assisting patients and their families with the management of chronic illnesses such as diabetes or heart disease, instructing patients on good nutrition, and encouraging patients to quit smoking.

 Psychosocial Integrity

-The NCLEX-RN's Psychosocial Integrity category carries a 6–12% weighting.
-Candidates will be assessed on their knowledge and abilities in relation to treating patients with mental health and psychosocial problems.
-Healthcare providers must offer patients holistic care that takes into account both their physical and emotional requirements.
-Important subjects consist of:
+The Psychosocial Integrity category carries a 6-12% weighting.
+You are assessed on your knowledge and abilities in relation to treating patients with mental health and psychosocial problems.
+Healthcare providers must offer patients holistic care that takes their physical and emotional health into account.
+Important subjects are:

 • Therapeutic communication